praveenksekaran/StudyofAI/CreatingLora.md

 # LoRA Training using KohyaSS

+#### Step 0: Resize the image
+- using Birme resize the image
+- 512x512 for sd1.5 models
+- 1024x1024 for XL models
+- any size image will work with xl models

 #### Step 1 : Start a Kohya instance
 - Start a new instance on JarvisLabs
 - JarvisLabs --> Templates --> Kohya --> Run on Cloud